These days it is not easy to find an online marketing tool that combines advanced features and relatively low prices for starters.

 MailerLite Review – Executive Summary

 I found MailerLite as a very intuitive online marketing tool.
-It has all the features that any good marketing tools should have.
+It has all the features that any good marketing tool should have.
 The interface and user experience is great and their email and newsletter design together with excellent customer service are hard to beat.

 I also liked their text and video tutorials so if you get lost it is super easy to find a solution.